MortenWillendrup/FFT-Method-Option-Pricing/README.md

 Benchmark of 130 call options, written on Ericsson stock.
 Each option data, stored in file Ericsson.csv, has the following information: Maturity Date, Strike Price (K), Call Option Price, Time to Maturity (T).
 The initial Ericsson stock price is $S_0 = 98.36$ and dividend yield rate d= 0.0086.

 Output:

-A simple example to demonstrate  are in the subfolder "examples".
-We create those examples based on examples from Z3-str2 tool.
+Calibrated Heston parameters, including: kappa, theta, sigma, rho, initial volatility of volatility.

+Simple examples to demonstrate option pricing method with different model via FT-Lewis and FT-discrete (Fast Fourier Transform)  are in the "Fourier Pricing Examples.ipynb".